Good to know

 Perhaps the most notable characteristic of this sub-brand is its exclusive use of the Trefoil logo.
 It was formerly used on all products produced by Adidas.
 However, since 1997, the logo has only been applied to heritage items.
 The Three Stripes has been adapted for the Performance line.

 Adidas Originals covers past fashion eras, taking references from products that were released as far back as the 1940s up to the 1980s.
 As a result, the label’s shoes have a distinctly retro appeal.
-Inspirations could also come from different sports, such as basketball, football, and tennis.
+Inspirations could also come from different sports, such as basketball, soccer, and tennis.

 Adidas Originals SC Premiere